Extract Secure Data action

 • To set the value from literal mode, click the True or False radio button.

-• To set the value using an expression, click the expression button and do one of the following:
+• To set the value using an expression, click the Expression modes button , select Expression, and do one of the following:

 • Add the expression inline.

-• Click the Edit Expression button to open the large expression Editor and build your expression.
+• Click the large expression editor button to open the editor and build your expression.

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another variable, click next to Update Statements.

 A currency value represents monetary values.
 It has two properties: